milimarg/epitech-dump-for-everyone/README.md

 # epitech-dump-for-everyone

-You've always wanted to install the Epitech dump on your pc, but you're too lazy to install the packages?
+Have you always wanted to install the Epitech dump on your pc, but you're too lazy to install the packages?
 That script is the solution!

 ## How to install?

+:warning: Dependency to install before running the script: **dialog**.

 ```shell
 git clone https://github.com/milimarg/epitech-dump-for-everyone